If you’re like many of the people who come to my site, you’ve already been through physical therapy several times.

 However, once you’ve had an injury that sprains the SI joint ligaments, everything becomes a whole different ball game.

-As I always tell my coaching clients, the SI joint was only meant to move a few millimeters.
+Research has shown that the SI joint was only meant to move a few millimeters.

-However, if you take a joint that was only meant to move a few millimeters and then increase its range of motion by half a millimeter… that’s a pretty huge difference.
+That might not sound like a lot, but, if you take a joint that was only meant to move a few millimeters and then increase its range of motion by half a millimeter… that’s a pretty huge difference.

 All of a sudden, that joint that was efficiently directing forces in a very precise way is now… sloppy.